 Petitioner The Respondent’s ‘spouse’ who petitions the marriage tribunal to declare the marriage sacrament “null” (invalid /never existed)

-tribunal official appointed to direct and speak for either the
+Advocate A tribunal official appointed to direct and speak

-petitioner or the Respondent during the First Instance Court process
+for either the petitioner or the Respondent during the First

-2) Anything your advocate learns, especially if it is negative about you and the marriage, becomes material that is communicated to others in the tribunal in order to annul the marriage
+- Anything your advocate learns, especially if it is negative about you and the marriage, becomes material that is communicated to others in the tribunal in order to annul the marriage.

-agent with power of attorney, who is supposed to be neutral but is
+with power of attorney, who is supposed to be neutral but is paid

 with the Respondent.)
 The tribunal usually urges you to designate

-an Advocate-Procurator, you will relinquish all rights of decision
+have an Advocate-Procurator, you will relinquish all rights of

 Tribunal Competency (Canon #1673) the locale or “venue” of the tribunal where your annulment case will take place: either a) where the petitioner lives, or b) where you live, or c) where the marriage took place, or d) where the majority of the evidence is located (i.e. where most of the witnesses live).
 While you should have equal say in which venue to hold the process, almost always the tribunal gives that right to the petitioner.

 First Instance Court is the diocesan, or ‘local’, tribunal; this lower-court tribunal decides the first phase of an annulment

-[A comprehensive list of annulment-related definitions and further information on writing your Questionnaire Responses is contained in the Appendix of the SOS Guide for Respondents.]
+[A comprehensive list of annulment-related definitions and further information on writing your Questionnaire Responses is contained in the SOS Respondent’s Guide.]

 1. FIRST NOTICE (the “Summons”)